dgreenheck/threejs-avatar-portfolio/README.md

 ## Tutorial

-Follow [this tutorial](https://youtu.be/p4Fk2uUnIHc) to learn how to create your own personalized, interactive 3D avatar.
+Follow [this tutorial](https://youtu.be/p4Fk2uUnIHc) to learn how to add your own personalized, interactive 3D avatar to your portfolio website.

 ## Live Demo